 Grand Rapids, Michigan

-Grand Rapids has two Lithuanian cemeteries, three clubs and a church - all of them open.
-This makes Grand Rapids unique among the American cities of such size as in many other cities the Lithuanian sites are closed.
-All the Lithuanian sites are located in the historic Lithuanian district at northwestern Grand Rapids.
+Grand Rapids has two Lithuanian cemeteries, three clubs and a church - all of them over a century old and yet all of them still operating.
+This tenacity of the old Lithuanian district makes Grand Rapids unique among American cities of such size.

 Grand Rapids Lithuanian church and parish

-While in many Lithuanian districts it is the church that is the most Lithuanian site, Grand Rapids Ss.
+While in many Lithuanian districts, it is the church that holds the most Lithuanian decorations, Grand Rapids Ss.
 Peter and Paul church, while rather large, lacks Lithuanian details.
 Constructed in the 1920s to replace a smaller church-school, the church was renovated in the 1960s and repainted in the 1980s.
-The 1960s refurbishment has simplified the altar, while the 1980s refurbishment has removed the Lithuanian inscriptions under the station of the cross.
-According to the priest Morrow of the church, in Grand Rapids, unlike in many other Lithuanian parishes, the post-WW2 refugees did not overwhelm the entire community and thus their calls for more ethnic detail in the church went unheard.
-Furthermore, the church never had traditionally opulent stained glass windows, so rather simple ones were installed in the 1960s.
+The 1960s refurbishment simplified the altar, while the 1980s refurbishment removed the Lithuanian inscriptions under the stations of the cross.
+According to the priest Dennis Morrow of the church, in Grand Rapids, unlike in many other Lithuanian parishes, the post-WW2 refugees did not overwhelm the entire community and thus their calls for more ethnic detail in the church went unheard.
+Furthermore, the church never had traditionally opulent historic stained glass windows, so rather simple ones were installed in the 1960s.

-The only Lithuanian details at the church can be found at the World War 2 veterans memorial nearby, which has Vytis on it.
+The only Lithuanian details at the church can be found at the World War 2 veterans memorial nearby, which has Vytis (Lithuanian coat of arms) on it.

-The large buildings further on used to house a parish school and a convent (built in 1964), however, currently they just hold the Lithuanian Saturday school and are rented at the other days.
+The large buildings further on used to house a parish school and a convent (built in 1964), however, currently these are closed and they are used only for parish events.

 Grand Rapids Lithuanian clubs